jsoysouvanh/Refureku/README.md

 ```

 ## Properties
+### Overview
 Properties are just like tags (strings) that can be attached to any entity (Struct, Class, Enum, Field, Method, EnumValue), through the reflection macro.
-These properties are following a syntax which is handled by the parser using regex (see the Customization section), so that we know what is permitted to write and what's not.
+These properties are following a syntax which is handled by the parser using regex (see the [Customization section](#customization)), so that we know what is permitted to write and what's not.
 These rules also prevent unintentional syntax errors.
-Each property can also accept subproperties (or arguments).
+Each property can accept subproperties (or arguments).

 It could look like this:
 ```cpp